mikelgo/rx-file-reader/README.md

 # @rx-file-reader

-> A simple file reader for RxJS
+> A simple Rxjs Observable wrapper for the browser native FileReader API

 ## Packages